Foreign Narcotics Kingpin Designation Act: Legislative history

-As of February 2022, there have been 2,182 individuals and entities have been added to the Counter Narcotics Trafficking Sanctions list.
+As of February 2022, 2,182 individuals and entities have been added to the Counter Narcotics Trafficking Sanctions list.

 Provisions

 The Kingpin Act contains details about how narcotics traffickers and their associates are identified and designated for sanctions; how property is blocked; enforcement against violations; and the ongoing review of the program.

 Executive and legislative powers

 The legislation provides that the President submit an annual report to the U.S. Congress to identify "the foreign persons that the President determines are appropriate for sanctions," and to detail "the President's intent to impose sanctions upon these significant foreign narcotics traffickers pursuant to this chapter."

 The names and much other information are released publicly and to several Congressional Committees.
 However, as much of the information used to justify targeting a significant foreign narcotics trafficker is Classified or Law Enforcement Sensitive a more detailed classified report is provided solely to the United States House Permanent Select Committee on Intelligence and United States Senate Select Committee on Intelligence.